-NGC 4236 is a tenth magnitude barred spiral galaxy in Draco that's visible through small telescopes, although best seen with larger instruments.
-The galaxy was discovered by German born British astronomer William Herschel on April 6, 1793 and is a member of the Ursa Major or M81 group of galaxies that contains at least 34 galaxies, including spectacular M81 (Bode's galaxy) and M82 (Cigar galaxy).
+NGC 4236 is a tenth magnitude barred spiral galaxy in Draco that's visible through small telescopes although best seen with larger instruments.
+This galaxy was discovered by German born British astronomer William Herschel on April 6, 1793 and is a member of the Ursa Major or M81 group of galaxies that contains at least 34 galaxies, including spectacular M81 (Bode's galaxy) and M82 (Cigar galaxy).

 NGC 4236 is located in the far northern constellation of Draco about 15 degrees north of the seven stars that form the famous "Plough" or "Big Dipper" asterism of Ursa Major.
 The galaxy is positioned two-thirds of the way along an imaginary line connecting stars lambda Dra (λ Dra - mag. +3.8) and kappa Dra (κ Dra - mag. +3.9).
 Star HD 106574 (mag +5.7) is 0.75 degrees directly north of NGC 4236.

 At apparent magnitude +9.7, NGC 4236 is a tough galaxy for small scopes but rewarding if you can catch it.
-A 80mm (3.1-inch) telescope reveals a thin needle haze of light that's best seen at low powers using averted vision.
-Through a 200mm (8-inch) scope the galaxy appears large and faint but with a brighter centre that hints at mottling.
+An 80mm (3.1-inch) refractor reveals a thin needle haze of light that's best seen at low powers using averted vision.
+Through a 200mm (8-inch) scope the galaxy appears large and faint, but with a brighter centre that hints at mottling.
 Since it spans in total 22 x 7 arc minutes and not far from edge-on, NGC 4236 appears noticeable thin.
-In larger sized amateur scopes, the galaxy shows much mottling and knotty details along its length with a slightly brighter oval shaped centre.
-A pleasant view.
+In larger size amateur scopes, the galaxy shows much mottling and knotty details along its length with a slightly brighter oval shaped centre providing a pleasant view.

 NGC 4236 is located 11.7 Million light-years distant.
 It has a radius of 75,000 light-years and is estimated to contain more than 100 billion stars.
 The galaxy is object number 3 in the Caldwell catalogue.